Rhydderch Hael: Legendary material

-In the Life of St Kentigern, Rhydderch is the royal patron of the saint, and through this tied to the founding of the city of Glasgow.
+In the Life of Saint Kentigern, Rhydderch is the royal patron of the saint, and through this tied to the founding of the city of Glasgow.
 One of the saint's miracles was to save Rhydderch's adulterous Queen Languoreth from the king's wrath, by rediscovering her lost ring and thereby proving her innocence.
 The coat of arms of Glasgow features a salmon with a ring in its mouth in reference to this story.